vegaprotocol/documentation/docs/concepts/vega-protocol.md

 * `MinimumRequiredParticipation`
 * `MinimumRequiredMajority`

 There are groups of network parameters that will use the same values for the thresholds.
-Importantly, these `Minimum` levels are themselves network parameters, and therefore subject to change.
+Importantly, these `minimum` levels are themselves network parameters, and therefore subject to change.
 They should be self-referential in terms of ascertaining the success of changing them.

 For example, consider a network parameter that specifies the proportion of fees that goes to validators (`feeAmtValidators`), with change thresholds:

 * `MinimumProposalPeriod = 30 days`
 * `MinimumPreEnactmentPeriod = 10 days`
 * `MinimumRequiredParticipation = 60%`
 * `MinimumRequiredMajority = 80%`

 Thus, a proposal to change the `feeAmtValidators.MinimumProposalPeriod` would need to pass all of the thresholds listed above.